-Reporting on certain PAI indicators may be limited, notably in terms of coverage across the asset classes we manage or may reflect reporting periods prior to 2022 or 2023 due to lack of data availability for 2022 or 2023.
+Reporting on certain PAI indicators may be limited, notably in terms of coverage across the asset classes we manage or may reflect reporting periods prior to 2022, 2023 or 2024 due to lack of data availability for 2022, 2023 or 2024.
 Not all companies and counterparties currently report on all sustainability factors and the report relies on the data available at the moment, disclosed on an annual basis, which might be sourced through third party data providers.
 Therefore, the data contained herein may prove to be incorrect or incomplete and possible data discrepancies may occur (in particular regarding data provided by third parties).
-AXA Investment Managers Paris may change its third-party data provider at any time and at its own discretion, which may also result in changes in relation to the data and or methodologies used for the same instruments or investments in future reports.
+AXA IM Deutschland may change its third-party data provider at any time and at its own discretion, which may also result in changes in relation to the data and or methodologies used for the same instruments or investments in future reports.

-For certain indicators, AXA Investment Managers Paris has made its best effort to request and collect such data from investee companies and/or third-party data provider but was unable to measure or estimate with sufficient comfort the PAI indicator due to (i) a lack of homogenous data disclosure from the investee companies, and/or (ii) poor quality of the data provided by third party data providers and/or unavailability of relevant proxy data from third party data providers.
-As third-party data providers methodologies will improve in the coming years, AXA Investment Managers Paris intends to reassess data quality to be able to report on such PAIs in the future.
+For certain indicators, AXA IM Deutschland has made its best effort to request and collect such data from investee companies and/or third-party data provider but was unable to measure or estimate with sufficient comfort the PAI indicator due to (i) a lack of homogenous data disclosure from the investee companies, and/or (ii) poor quality of the data provided by third party data providers and/or unavailability of relevant proxy data from third-party data providers.
+As third-party data providers methodologies will improve in the coming years, AXA IM Deutschland intends to reassess data quality to be able to report on such PAIs in the future.

 This report and the information included herein were prepared on the basis of data made available to AXA IM as of the date of this report.
 Unless stated otherwise in this report, this report and the information included herein are current only as of such date.
 This report refers to certain non-financial metrics and key performance indicators (KPIs), as well as other non-financial data, all of which are subject to measurement uncertainties resulting from limitations inherent in the nature and the methods used to determine them.
-Non-financial metrics used herein generally have no standardized meaning and may not be comparable to similarly labelled measures used by other companies.
+Non-financial metrics used herein generally have no standardized meaning and may not be comparable to similarly labeled measures used by other companies.
 In addition, AXA IM reserves the right to amend, adjust and/or restate the data presented in this report, from time to time, without notice and without explanation.
 The data presented or included in this report may be further updated, amended, revised or discontinued in subsequent publications of AXA IM depending on, among other things, the availability, fairness, adequacy, accuracy, reasonableness or completeness of the information, or changes in applicable circumstances, including changes in applicable laws and regulations.
 The measurement techniques used for determining non-financial metrics and data may involve complex modelling processes and research.
 The use of different measurement techniques can also result in materially different measurements, while the precision of these techniques may vary.
 In addition, the determination and use of non-financial metrics and data remains subject to the limited availability of relevant data: such data is not yet systematically disclosed by issuers, or, when disclosed by issuers or collected from third-party data providers, it may be incorrect, incomplete or follow various reporting methodologies.
-Furthermore, most of the information used to determine non-financial metrics or factors is based on historical data, which may not be complete or accurate or may not fully reflect the future non-financ
+Furthermore, most of the information used to determine non-financial MEYIS applied by AXA IM are regularly updated to take into account changes in the availability of data or methodologies.
+Such there m